The sum-product problem for small sets II: Collision control

 Every two-row collision family in $G_1$ corresponds to a solution of the form $p(r,s)=r^a+s^tr^b-s^ur^c-s^vr^d=0$, where $a,b,c,d\in \{0,\dots,7\}$ with $\min(a,b,c,d)=0$ and $(t,u,v)\in T_1=\{(0,0,1),(0,1,1),(1,0,1),(1,1,1)\}$.
 Further, some nonredundancy and nondegeneracy conditions can be imposed, for example if $t=0$, we can assume $a\geq b$ by commutativity, while if $u=0$, we can assume $a\neq c$ because $s$ is not a rational power of $r$.
 We want to determine all $(r,s)$ pairs for which multiple collision types can occur simultaneously, or two families of the same type can occur simultaneously.
 We index these checks with tuples $(t,u,v,x,y,z)$, defining $p(r,s)=r^a+s^tr^b-s^ur^c-s^vr^d$ and $q(r,s)=r^e+s^xr^f-s^yr^g-s^zr^h$, and look for solutions to the system $p(r,s)=q(r,s)=0$.
 This allows additional filters to be imposed, such as if $(t,u,v)=(x,y,z)$ we can ignore cases where $(a,b,c,d)=(e,f,g,h)$, and if $(0,t)=(u,v)=(0,x)=(y,z)$, we can ignore cases when $(a,b,c,d)=(g,h,e,f)$.
 We loop through exponent tuples $(t,u,v,x,y,z)$ with $(t,u,v),(x,y,z)\in T_1$, then loop through octuples $(a,b,c,d,e,f,g,h)\in \{0,1,\dots,7\}^8$, imposing $\min(a,b,c,d)=\min(e,f,g,h)=0$ and all nonredundancy and nondegeneracy conditions through a function GoodOctuple$(a,b,c,d,e,f,g,h,t,u,v,x,y,z)$.
 For three-row collisions in $G_2$, we do a similar loop, but with $(t,u,v),(x,y,z)\in T_2=\{(0,1,1),(0,0,1),(1,1,1),(1,0,1),(0,2,2),(0,0,2),(2,2,2),(2,0,2),$ $(1,1,2), (2,1,1),(1,2,2),(2,1,2),(0,1,2),(1,0,2)\}$ and $(a,b,c,d,e,f,g,h)\in \{0,1,2,3\}^8$.

 Recall that for $p(r,s)$ and $q(r,s)$, we can compute two separate polynomial \textit{resultants}: $R_1(r)=$res$_s(p,q)$ is a polynomial in $r$ only with the property that $R_1(r_0)=0$ if and only if there exists $s_0$ such that $p(r_0,s_0)=q(r_0,s_0)=0$, while $R_2(s)=$res$_r(p,q)$ is an analogous polynomial in $s$ only.
 If these resultants are nonzero, then there are only finitely many pairs $(r,s)$ satisfying $p(r,s)=q(r,s)=0$, which can be added to our list of exceptions if $r,s\in \Q$, $r,s>1$, and $\log_r(s)\notin \Q$.
 The resultants are each $0$ if and only if $p$ and $q$ share a common factor, which is a potentially harmful scenario.
 However, these common factors may be spurious for our purposes.
 For example, if $\gcd(p,q)=r-s$, then the infinitely many simultaneous solutions come when $r=s$, which we forbid.
 Other ignorable instances include $\gcd$'s with no rational roots, or that force one of $r$ or $s$ to be negative.
 The following algorithm desribes how we collect all possible $\gcd$'s for all two and three-row collisions at once.
-We run PossibleGCDs$(8,E_2)$, where $E_2$ encodes pairs of triples in $T_2$.
+We run PossibleGCDs$(8,E_1)$ (runtime 15 hours), where $E_1$ encodes pairs of triples in $T_1$, and PossibleGCDs$(4,E_2)$ (runtime $5$ hours), where $E_2$ encodes pairs of triples in $T_2$.
 The output consists of ignorable $\gcd$'s, except for ones corresponding to double collisions as in Figure \ref{colfigure}(B).

 We have now accounted for simultaneous collisions corresponding to common factors of $p(r,s)$ and $q(r,s)$, so when searching for solutions to the system $p(r,s)=q(r,s)=0$, we can first compute $D=\gcd(p,q)$ and replace $p$ and $q$ with $p/D$ and $q/D$, respectively, which will have nonzero resultants.
 The following algorithm collects instances of simultaneous collisions, given a row length and a list of collision type pairs.